Understanding Observability: Metrics, Traces, and Logs

 Why is this request slow for only some users, in one region, under specific conditions?

 Observability focuses on exploration, not just predefined alerts.
+This distinction becomes critical in cloud-native environments where system behavior changes constantly.

 Metrics: Measuring System Health